Best GPS Trackers for Kids

 It can be a heart-stopping question for parents: "Where is my child?"
 In parks, at beaches or in any public setting, your kid can wander out of view in an instant.
 But technology can provide some peace of mind in the form of a lightweight GPS tracker that can last a day or two on a charge, and offers frequent and reliable updates on your child's whereabouts.
 Some of these trackers are watches, some are meant to blend in with your child's backpack and work in the background, and some even give you the power to detect possible danger in your child's vicinity.

 Of the kid-friendly GPS trackers we've tested, we recommend Trax Play, the latest version of Trax's GPS tracker.
 Like its predecessor, the $99 Trax Play offers valuable features like geofencing and augmented reality tracking via a helpful app.
 Trax Play also improved signal retrieval and positioning, though the device, like many GPS trackers, struggles with indoor tracking.
+(Note that there's an additional cost to the Trax Play and any tracker beyond the listed price tag.
+These devices also charge monthly service fees, which we note in the individual reviews.)

 Kid-Friendly Trackers vs Regular Trackers